BIMSBbioinfo/janggu/docs/tutorial.rst

    model.predict(DNA_TEST)

 which resemble the familiar keras methods.
-Janggu additinally offers a simple way to evaluate and export the results, for example on independent test data.
+Janggu additinally offers a simple way to evaluate and export model results, for example on independent test data.
 To this end, objects of :code:`Scorer` can be created and passed to
 :code:`model.evaluate` and :code:`model.predict`.
-This allows you to determine different performance metrics and/or export the results in various ways, e.g. as tsv file, as plot or as bigwig or bed file.
+This allows you to determine different performance metrics and/or export the results in various ways, e.g. as tsv file, as plot or as a BIGWIG file.

 A :code:`Scorer` maintains a **name**, a **scoring function** and an **exporter function**.
 The latter two dictate which score is evaluated